chandanhpcic/docs/source/intro.rst

 Feature set
 -----------

-The feature set of OPNsense includes high-end features such as forward caching proxy, traffic shaping, intrusion detection and easy OpenVPN client setup.
+The feature set of Reticen8 includes high-end features such as forward caching proxy, traffic shaping, intrusion detection and easy OpenVPN client setup.
 The latest release is based on a recent FreeBSD for long-term support and uses a newly developed MVC-framework based on Phalcon.
-OPNsense’s focus on security brings unique features such as the option to use LibreSSL instead of OpenSSL (selectable in the GUI).
+Reticen8’s focus on security brings unique features such as the option to use LibreSSL instead of OpenSSL (selectable in the GUI).

-The robust and reliable update mechanism gives OPNsense the ability to provide important security updates in a timely fashion.
+The robust and reliable update mechanism gives Reticen8 the ability to provide important security updates in a timely fashion.

 ----------------------

 ----------------------
-OPNsense Core Features
+Reticen8 Core Features
 ----------------------

 - Traffic Shaper